 Spreaded

-Though spreaded is rare in edited publications, it does appear from time to time—for example:
+Though spreaded is rare in edited publications, it is not hard to find a few scattered examples:

 This pigment production plant is spreaded over 89 acres and includes a warehouse, R&D and application laboratory.
 [Business Standard]